schmidt1024/Blank-Bootstrap-Edition/README.md

 The building files are stored in folder /build in template directory.
 See gulpfile.js to recognize automation.

-## Demo

-Look at [http://b.blank.vc](http://b.blank.vc) to see the source.
-Keep in mind it's only a copy'n'paste page from bootstrap theme.

 ## Functions

 * Develop with bootstrap for responsive web design